 Here are five free things to do in Boston that we enjoyed:

-We began our self-guided tour of Boston with my mother and Mindy’s mother at Boston Commons, the very beginning of the Freedom Trail.
-Like a tiny Central Park, Boston Commons is a wonderful green patch in the middle of the city with big trees, a pond and even a carousel.
+We began our self-guided tour of Boston with my mother and Mindy’s mother at the Boston Common, the very beginning of the Freedom Trail.
+Like a tiny Central Park, Boston Common is a wonderful green patch in the middle of the city with big trees, a pond and even a carousel.